cginternals/openll/README.md

-# openll
+# OpenLL

-Open Label Library - API Specification and reference (webgl, vulkan, opengl) implementations for glyph/label/text rendering in 2D and 3D graphics environments.
+Open Label Library is an opensource, MIT licensed API specification for high performance label (glyphs, text, etc) rendering in 2D and 3D graphics environments.
+In addition there will be reference implementations for WebGL, Vulkan, and OpenGL.